Broad River (South Carolina)

-The Broad River is a tidal channel in Beaufort and Jasper counties, South Carolina.
-The channel flows between the mainland on the west and Port Royal and Parris islands on the east.
+The Broad River is a tidal channel in Beaufort and Jasper Counties, South Carolina.
+The channel flows between the mainland on the west and Port Royal and Parris Island on the east.
 The Coosawhatchie River flows into the Broad River at the head.
-It joins Coosaw River channel Northeast and continues Southeast to the Atlantic Ocean as Port Royal Sound.
+It joins Coosaw River channel northeast and continues southeast to the Atlantic Ocean as Port Royal Sound.

 S.C.
-Highway 170 crosses the Broad River on a 1.7-mile bridge, connecting Beaufort and Port Royal with southern Beaufort and Jasper counties.
+Highway 170 crosses the Broad River on a 1.7-mile bridge, connecting Beaufort and Port Royal with southern Beaufort and Jasper Counties.